valancej/documentation/_general/integrations/api.md

 * include a table of contents
 {:toc}

-## API v2 Introduction
+## Codeship API v2

-We launched a new version of the API, which is open to anyone and doesn't require any registration.
-This page will provide more context around the new API and examples of how to work with it.
+The Codeship API v2 provides a number of ways for you to programmatically interact with your projects on Codeship.

-If you're just looking to get started, head over to the [API v2 Documentation](https://apidocs.codeship.com/v2/) for all the details.
+To get started visit the [API v2 documentation](https://apidocs.codeship.com/v2/) for all the details.
+If you need help with the API please reach out to our [support team](https://helpdesk.codeship.com).

 ## Core Use Cases

-The new API has initially been focused on solving a specific set of core use cases, which has been requested by the majority of users:
+The API is focused on solving a specific set of core use cases:

-* Custom Dashboards - the ask here have been to be able to mix and match data from codeship with other systems, to create custom dashboards that would not be possible inside Codeship.
+* Custom Dashboards - Mix and match data from Codeship with other systems to create custom dashboards.
 See [this example](https://blog.codeship.com/creating-a-custom-build-status-page-using-codeship-api-v2/) for inspiration on how to get started.
-* Chaining Projects - what we've heard most here is needing to trigger a downstream project based on results from one or more upstream projects, and potentially information from outside of codeship.
+* Chaining Projects - Trigger a downstream project based on results from one or more upstream projects, and potentially information from outside of Codeship.
 If you're looking to chain multiple Codeship projects, consider relying on a notification webhook as the trigger instead of polling the API for updates to the upstream build.
+See [this example](https://blog.codeship.com/chained-builds-with-codeship-api-v2/) for some ideas.
-* Automatically (or manually) Trigger New Builds - scheduled builds, builds triggered by events in external systems, or just giving QA a button on a webpage to trigger a build, have been among the requests for this use case.
+* Trigger New Builds - Scheduled builds, builds triggered by events in external systems, or just giving QA a button on a webpage to trigger a build.
-* Automatic project creation - for those who more frequently create new projects, there's been a lot of requests for being able to automatically provisioning a project on codeship, together with provisioning a new repo, test environment etc. to make bootstrapping a new project quicker and more standardized
+* Automatic Project Creation - For those who frequently create new projects you can automatically provision a project on Codeship, together with provisioning a new repo, test environment, etc.

-If you need help with something you're trying to use the API for, whether covered by the above use cases or not, please reach out to our support via [helpdesk.codeship.com](https://helpdesk.codeship.com).

 ## Available Endpoints

-Having the above scenarios as a guiding light, we have focus on these specific endpoints:
+With the above scenarios as a guide, there are these specific endpoints:

 * Authentication and authorization
 * Projects